jsfan3/Medical-Protocol-Tracker-Android-iOS-Codename-One-/README.md

 The app downloads the JSON when it starts, stores it locally, and shows each protocol item with a configurable number of checkboxes (`times`) to mark repetitions during the day.

+## Example of use for a diet program

 ## Why this project exists

 This was originally built for personal use and then minimally cleaned up so it can be shared publicly and reused as a template.